State agency greenhouse gas reporting

 To track state agencies’ progress toward meeting these limits, each covered agency must report the following:

-• Report to the State Efficiency and Environmental Performance (SEEP) office at the Department of Commerce
+• Report to the State Efficiency and Environmental Performance (SEEP) Office at the Department of Commerce, including:

-• Actions taken over the last biennium to meet these emission-reduction targets.
+• Actions taken over the last biennium to reduce greenhouse gas emissions.

-• Actions planned for the next two biennia to meet emission limits.
+• Short-term stratety for the next two biennia to meet emission limits.

 • State agencies will submit progress reports to SEEP.